zalenix/portaldocs/portal-sdk/generated/top-extensions-parameter-collectors.md

 ```

-The data  of type ServerConfig (TResult) that is supplied by the collector to the  provider is  mapped to type ServerFormData (TEditScope) for this forms edit scope using callback **mapIncomingDataForEditScope**.
-When the provider blade is closed by the user clicking Ok on the Create ActionBar, the **mapOutgoingDataForCollector** method maps the data from the form of type ServerFormData (TEditScope) to ServerConfig(TResult) for the consuming collector which receives this data in its receiveResult callback.

-For scenarios where you may want to invoke a provisioning operation that adds a startboard part and collapses the current journey when the provider is dismissed you can specify the *commitResult* callback.

-The complete list of supported options that can be supplied to the ParameterProvider constructor are defined are defined with the following signatures:
+The signatures of the options that can be sent to the `ParameterProvider` constructor are as follows.

-* **mapIncomingDataForEditScope?(dataFromCollector: TResult): TEditScope**

-	A callback that supplies the initial data for the provider's edit scope.
-This callback is mandatory, and must account for the possibility of the collector supplying incomplete information (or none at all) by returning the complete initial state for the edit scope.
+* **mapIncomingDataForEditScope?(dataFromCollector: TResult): TEditScope**: A required callback that contains the initial data for the provider's `EditScope`.
+This callback  accounts for the possibility that  the collector might send incomplete information, or send no information,  by returning the complete initial state for the `EditScope`.

-	@param dataFromCollector The incoming initial data from the parameter collector, or null if the collector did not supply any.
+    @param dataFromCollector The incoming initial data from the collector, or null if the collector did not send any data.

-	@return The desired initial edit scope data.
+    @return the requested initial `EditScope` data.

-* **mapIncomingDataForEditScopeAsync?(dataFromCollector: TResult): Base.PromiseV<TEditScope>**

-	An asynchronous callback that supplies the initial data for the provider's edit scope.
-	This callback is mandatory, and must account for the possibility of the
-    collector supplying incomplete information (or none at all) by returning
-    the complete initial state for the edit scope.
+* **mapIncomingDataForEditScopeAsync?(dataFromCollector: TResult): Base.PromiseV<TEditScope>**: A required, asynchronous callback that contains the initial data for the provider's `EditScope`.
+This callback accounts for the possibility  that  the collector might send incomplete information, or send no information, by returning the complete initial state for the `EditScope`.

-    @param dataFromCollector The incoming initial data from the parameter collector, or null if the collector did not supply any.
+    @param dataFromCollector The incoming initial data from the collector, or null if the collector did not send any data.

-    @return The desired initial edit scope data.
+    @return The requested initial `EditScope` data.

-* **editScopeMetadataType?: string**

-	The metadata type corresponding to the TResult generic parameter.
-This is used to configure the edit scope.
+* **editScopeMetadataType?: string**: The metadata type that corresponds to the `TResult` generic parameter.
+This is used to configure the `EditScope`.

-* **mapOutgoingDataForCollector(editScopeData: TEditScope): TResult**

-    A mapping function that converts outgoing data from the provider's edit scope into the format you wish to return to the collector.
+* **mapOutgoingDataForCollector(editScopeData: TEditScope): TResult**:     A mapping function that converts outgoing data from the provider's `EditScope` into the format to send to the colector.

     Note that the object received by the parameter collector will be a deep clone of the value you give, rather than the original instance, because it is passed in a serialized form.